fridagtt/fridagtt/README.md

 ### Hello! 👋

-I'm Frida ✨, a computer science student discovering new technologies.
+I'm Frida ✨, a computer science student constantly discovering new skills.

-* 👩🏻‍💻 I’m currently a Software Engineer at [Kodda](https://kodda.mx/).
+* 👩🏻‍💻 I’m currently a Software Engineer Intern at Microsoft.

-* 📚 Currently Developing Web on ReactJS ⚛️.

 * ✉️ Reach me by sending me a message on [LinkedIn](https://www.linkedin.com/in/fridag/).